Health + Safety

 Preparing For Camp

 Our camp nurse dispenses both prescription and over-the-counter medications from the infirmary several times daily.
 All medications brought to camp must be checked in when the camper is dropped off at the beginning of the session.
-Please make sure all medications are ordered by your camper’s doctor and documented on her health form.
+Please make sure all medications are ordered by your camper’s doctor, documented on her health form, and in its original packaging.